-Death and burial: the history of poverty and poor relief in pre-industrial England (Professor J Boulton).
+The history of poverty and poor relief in pre-industrial England.

-Historical demography: the history of nutrition, famine and mortality; the history of fertility, birth control and contraception (Dr V Hionidou).
+The history of nutrition, famine and mortality; the history of fertility, birth control and contraception.

-History of ideas: revolutionary ideology in eighteenth- and nineteenth-century Britain and France (Dr R Hammersley); European historiography (Dr L Racaut).
+Revolutionary ideology in eighteenth- and nineteenth-century Britain and France; European historiography.

-History of psychiatry: mental health and the asylum; forensic psychiatry, criminal lunacy and crime; the history of the body; early modern social and cultural history of health; history of hospitals; history of sexuality; domestic/household medicine; travel and medicine (Dr J Andrews).
+Mental health and the Ďasylumí; forensic psychiatry, criminal lunacy and crime; the history of the body; early modern social and cultural history of health; history of hospitals; history of sexuality; domestic/household medicine; travel and medicine.